eclipse-vertx/vert.x/README.md

 * Understands multiple protocols out of the box including: TCP, SSL, UDP, HTTP, HTTPS, Websockets, AMQP, STOMP, Redis etc
 * Provides an elegant api for composing asynchronous actions together.
 Glue together HTTP, AMQP, Redis or whatever in a few lines of code.

+## Ok, cut the crap, show me some examples

+Take a look at some of these working Ruby examples to see the kind of things you can do with Node.x

+[Ruby examples](src/examples/ruby "Ruby examples")

 ## What is the status of Node.x?

 It's at the proof of concept stage.
 I have implemented enough to create a few working examples but the real work is yet to come!

-Take a look at some of these working Ruby examples to see the kind of things you can do with Node.x

-[Ruby examples](src/examples/ruby "Ruby examples")

 ## What is the architecture?